-VR assures that the Individualized Plan for Employment (IPE) is also coordinated with the employment goal in the school's Individualized Educational Plan (IEP) and, where appropriate, the Individualized Service Plans (ISP) of the long term care providers.
+VR assures that the Individualized Plan for Employment (IPE) is also coordinated with the employment goal in the school's individualized educational plan (IEP) and, where appropriate, the Individualized Service Plans (ISP) of the long term care providers.

-The VR Counselors servicing local school districts as well as the VR Supported Employment Counselors working together with school districts ensure that students with disabilities that previously entered subminimum wage employment are provided information and services to assist in diverting these individuals into Competitive Integrated Employment.
+The VR Counselor servicing local school districts as well as the VR Supported Employment Counselors work together with school districts to ensure that students with disabilities that previously entered subminimum wage employment are provided information and services to assist in diverting these individuals into Competitive Integrated Employment.

-Pre-Employment Transition Services (Pre-ETS) are provided to students with disabilities as early as age 14.
-If these individuals require VR Transition services as early as age 14, VR facilitates this need by opening a VR case.
+Pre-Employment Transition Services are provided to students with disabilities as early as age 14.
+If these individuals require VR Transition services as early as age 14, VR facilities this need by opening a VR case.
 This service provision will help strengthen VR's efforts to reach more students and strengthen the opportunity for successful employment outcomes.